Clastify logo

 • They are often low-density materials, which is one reason they are useful in packaging and transport.

-Exact properties depend on chain length, side groups, chain packing, intermolecular forces and crosslinking.
-Polyethene is non-polar and held mainly by London dispersion forces, while poly(chloroethene) has polar C–Cl bonds and stronger dipole-dipole attractions between chains.
+The exact properties depend on chain length, side groups, chain packing, intermolecular forces and crosslinking.
+Polyethene is non-polar and held mainly by London dispersion forces.
+Poly(chloroethene), by contrast, has polar C–Cl bonds and stronger dipole-dipole attractions between chains.
 In polystyrene, bulky phenyl side groups make chain movement difficult, so the material is more brittle.

 Image